Before dawn, and after dusk.

 It started around 4:30am.
 I dragged myself out of bed, fed the kittens a bit before dawn1, and shambled to the shower.
 After I got dressed, I poured a massive cup of coffee for myself, wolfed down a little breakfast, and walked to my office to speak to some friends in Australia.

 I met the folks from SydCSS some years ago, when I was in Sydney for a conference back in 2014.
-I was just there for one meetup, but I was so impressed by the community Fiona and David had built was really something special.
+I was just there for one meetup, but I was so impressed by the community Fiona and David had built — it’s really something special.
 So when Fiona invited me to speak at SydCSS’ seventh birthday, I leapt at the chance.
 After all, there’s a very short list of people I’d give a 5:30am talk for, and the SydCSS folks are near the very top of it.

 Here’s the video of the whole meetup: